Best Double Strollers for Trails and Everyday Use (2026)

 Safety Features

-Five-point harnesses for both seats, a lockable front wheel for safer jogging, an integrated twist hand brake for speed control, and compliance with ASTM and JPMA standards.
+Adjustable 5-point harnesses with padded straps and a magnetic buckle, lockable front wheel for safer jogging, integrated twist hand brake for speed control, reflective details on the canopy and wheels, and compliance with ASTM and JPMA standards.

 Child Friendliness